 The Origin of Flow: If you have to run down your food on foot, you better have flow.10 Jan 2014, Posted by Flow Hacker Nation in

 One of the bigger questions surrounding flow research is the question of its role in evolution.
 How did natural selection latch onto the idea of radically altering consciousness to optimize performance?
+How did it go from keeping a living being alive and thriving in good health, to actually improving performance even if survival was already assured?

 About a decade back, researchers began to theorize that flow evolved in humans as the downstream result of an entirely different talent: the ability to run long distances.